Healthy Homes Assessment Raupunga

 Rental Property Home Assessments Raupunga

-The areas of rental property that are affected with Healthy Homes Standards.
-Healthy Homes Standards in Raupunga include each:
+Property rental areas that are affected to Healthy Homes Standard.
+Healthy Homes Standard in Raupunga include each:

 • Living Room